Employee retention is a real “headache” for managers at all levels of a company.

 It is good to have a typical onboarding plan for every position in your team with a list of duties.
 A description of technical and management standards that you follow in your company is crucial.

 - Create a process for delegating key employees’ tasks

-- Take advantage of independent experts
+- Take advantage of independent experts.

-As long as the interests of the company overlaps with the interests of employees, your goals are aligned and there is a field for growth and experimentation - they are more likely to stay with you for a long time.
-And if not - you know what to do.
+As long as the interests of the company overlap with employees’ interests, your goals are aligned, and there is a field for growth and experimentation - there is more likely to retain key employees.